 September 2013 Carew Academy joins OHCAT.
-Carew Academy is located in Sutton and is for pupils aged 7-19 with additional and complex learning needs
+Carew Academy is located in Sutton and provides for pupils aged 7-19 with additional and complex learning needs.

 April 2015 Young People’s Academy joins OHCAT.
-Young People’s Academy is located in Hillingdon and is for pupils aged 11-16 with social, emotional and mental health needs
+Young People’s Academy is located in Hillingdon and provides for pupils aged 11-16 with social, emotional and mental health needs.

 September 2015 The Skills Hub joins OHCAT.
-The Skills Hub is located in Hillingdon and is for pupils aged 11-16 who require an alternative provision.
+The Skills Hub is located in Hillingdon and provides for pupils aged 11-16 who require an alternative provision.

 September 2015 The Digital School, a student driven enterprise that develops innovative and engaging digital resources for students, staff and the wider community, is established.

 September 2015 The Training School, which offers teacher training, CPD, research and development and careers advice and guidance, is established.

 April 2016 St Philip’s School joins OHCAT.
 St Philip’s School is located in Chessington and provides for pupils aged 9 -19 with moderate learning needs.

 April 2016 Bedelsford School joins OHCAT.
 Bedelsford School is located in Kingston and provdes for pupils aged 2-19 with profound and multiple learning needs.